SebSept/YiiPasswordValidator/README.md

 ## Features

-- ready to use out of the box (see example basic below)
+- Ready to use out of the box (see example basic below)

+- Presets to choose required strength (_relax_, _normal_, _strong_)
-- customize parameters
+- Customize parameters
   - minimum number of characters
   - minimum number of upper case characters
   - minimum number of lower case characters
   - minimum number of digits characters
   - minimum number of special characters
-- documentation included
+- Documentation included
-- code quality (coded using unit test)
+- Coded using unit tests

 ## Examples